drublic/drublic/src/posts/55-conceptual-components/article.md

 <div class="post__intro" markdown="1">
   In this post I want to show a way to use Higher-Order Components with React Hooks in order to structure complex components.
-This method can be described as an architectural proposal to give Hooks a straight forward way to use them in order to prevent developers from falling for the traps Hooks do have.
+This method can be described as an architectural proposal to give hooks a straight forward way to use them in order to prevent developers from falling for the traps hooks do have.
 </div>

 <figure class="image image--block" markdown="1">
   ![](/assets/conceptual-components-title.png)
 </figure>

-This article and architecture concept might be for you if you had one of the thoughts yourself:
+This article might be for you if you had one of the thoughts yourself 🤔:

 > * My components become quite large and hard to maintain.
-> * I don’t know where to find this logic which handles my component’s behavior.
+> * I don’t know where to find some logic which handles my component’s behavior.
-> * How do I test this complex component and can be sure it works?
+> * How do I test a complex component and can be sure it works?

 ## Higher-Order Components